 Rocky Mountain Center for Innovation and Technology/ Agilent Re-development Project

-During the summer, the City of Loveland assumed ownership of former Hewlett Packard/Agilent campus, purchasing the property from Agilent for $5.5 million.
+During the summer, the City of Loveland assumed ownership, purchasing the property from Agilent for $5.5 million.
 The property was purchased with the intent to sell 170-acres of the campus with its five buildings encompassing 811,000 sq. ft. for business development.
 The City of Loveland would retain the undeveloped 140 acres adjacent to the Big Thompson River and City recreation trail as open space, and 128 shares of water rights.

 Developer Cumberland & Western (C&W) from Bowling Green, Ky. was selected in October and signed a contract to purchase the 170-acre property.
 Their shared vision with the City is to bring high quality technology jobs back to the campus as soon as mid-2012.
 As December drew to a close, the purchase by C&W was finalized and the City can look forward to the start of redevelopment of the property as the home of a premiere innovation and technology business park.